 13 41 Just another couple of examples from that, while we are Q. 14 on that topic.
 For example, the Duty of Candour issue that was one of the recommendations from the 15 10:49 16 Hyponatraemia Inquiry.
 Is that a recommendation that perhaps will fall short in the absence of a Minister?
-17 18 That's an area where the Minister had the chance to Α. 19 consider that issue and the policy direction that he 20 set was he asked that further work be done before 10:49 reaching a final decision on whether a legislative Duty 21 22 of Candour should be introduced or not, and that work is being taken forward at the moment.
-We are trying to 23 24 develop something called a 'being open' framework and 25 some work is being done.
-We are using the Belfast 10.50Trust as our pathfinder, and the Belfast Trust 26 27 volunteered to be the pathfinder for that work, so will involve an engagement with Clinicians about there being 28 29 open framework, the development of that framework with
+17 18 That's an area where the Minister had the chance to Α. 19 consider that issue and the policy direction that he set was he asked that further work be done before 20 10:49 21 reaching a final decision on whether a legislative Duty of Candour should be introduced or not, and that work 22 is being taken forward at the moment.
+We are trying to 23 24 develop something called a 'being open' framework and some work is being done.
+We are using the Belfast 25 10.50Trust as our pathfinder, and the Belfast Trust 26 27 volunteered to be the pathfinder for that work, so will involve an engagement with Clinicians about there being 28 29 open framework, the development of that framework with

 1 a view to them being able to advice to an incoming 2 Minister around whether a legislative Duty of Candour would be the right way to proceed or not.
 There are, 3 as so often in these areas, contrasting views with --4 5 obviously the Hyponatraemia Inquiry recommended 10:50 a statutory Duty of Candour on individual 6 7 practitioners.
-That would be in advance of where the 8 rest of the UK is currently, although recently there was a report done in relation to health matters in east 9 Kent that have made some recommendations that are not 10 10.51 11 dissimilar in relation to Duty of Candour, so we keep 12 in close contact with our counterparts in England, 13 Scotland, and wales to understand how that is being 14 developed.
-The initial work is around it being open framework in order to inform the final decision about 15 10:51 16 whether a legislative Duty of Candour would be a good 17 idea or not.

-18 42 Q. If it is the legislative framework that is required to 19 bring that recommendation into effect, it does, in 20 short terms, require a Minister in post?

-A. It does.
-It would, of course, have been conceivable for a Minister to have brought that forward when we did have a Minister and that wasn't a decision that our outgoing Minister took.
+That would be in advance of where the 8 rest of the UK is currently, although recently there 9 was a report done in relation to health matters in east Kent that have made some recommendations that are not 10 10.51 11 dissimilar in relation to Duty of Candour, so we keep 12 in close contact with our counterparts in England, 13 Scotland, and wales to understand how that is being developed.
+The initial work is around it being open 14 framework in order to inform the final decision about 15 10:51 16 whether a legislative Duty of Candour would be a good 17 idea or not.
+18 42 If it is the legislative framework that is required to Q. 19 bring that recommendation into effect, it does, in 20 short terms, require a Minister in post?
+10:51 21 It does.
+It would, of course, have been conceivable Α. 22 for a Minister to have brought that forward when we did

-Q. One of the other matters that requires a Minister is 10:51 One of the other recommendations from the Hyponatraemia, is the introduction of the independent medical examiner whose role would be to scrutinise hospital deaths not referred to the Coroner.
+- for a Minister to have brought that forward when we have a Minister and that wasn't a decision that our outgoing Minister took. - Q. One of the other matters that requires a Minister is 10:51 one of the other recommendations from the Hyponatraemia, is the introduction of the independent medical examiner whose role would be to scrutinise hospital deaths not referred to the Coroner.
 It's at